-- Starting point – parking area at entrance to Hamam village (1).
+- Starting point – parking area at the entrance to Hamam village (1).

 - start by Following the ‡Red‡ markers (Part of the INT)

 - After 400 m, at the junction with a ‡Green‡ marked trail (2)., turn left and continue with the ‡Red‡ markers.

 - Climb steadily for 2.4 Km, until you reach a junction with a ‡Black‡ marked trail (3).

 - Walk right, then up the stairs and visit the fortress that is carved into the cliff.

-- Retrace your stept back to (3) and continue up with the ‡Black‡ markers (Part of the INT) until the junction with the ‡Blue‡ marker at the top of the mountain.
+- Retrace your steps back to (3) and continue up with the ‡Black‡ markers (Part of the INT) until the junction with the ‡Blue‡ marker at the top of the mountain.
 (4)

 - Follow the ‡Blue‡ markers for 200 m until you reach the “Mul Kinneret” Lookout in memory of the IDF soldier Roei Dror.

 - Retrace your steps to (4) and continue on the ‡Black‡ markers for about 100 m to reach the famous Carob Lookout.
-The spot is very easy to find.
+The spot is straightforward to find.
 It is under the single lonely Carob tree that can be seen from afar.

-- This is probably one of the most photographed views of the Sea of Galilee, and justly so.
+- It is probably one of the most photographed views of the Sea of Galilee, and justly so.
 The perfect spot for an extended break.

 - You are now inside the Arbel National Park after you entered it through the back door.

 - Continue with the ‡Black‡ markers for 600 m and reach the National Park’s entrance.
 (5)

 - Pay the entrance fee upon exiting, and follow the unmarked paved road for 1.1 Km until you reach a junction with the ‡Green‡ marked trail and a small parking lot (6).

 - Turn left on the ‡Green‡ markers, and after a few minutes, you will reach the ruins of the ancient synagogue.

-- Turn right and continue following the ‡Green‡ markers downstream until you reach the junction with the ‡Red‡ marker (1.3 Km) where we began the route.
+- Turn right and continue following the ‡Green‡ markers downstream, with the Arbel cliffs towering above you. until you reach the junction with the ‡Red‡ marker (1.3 Km) where we began the route.
 (2)